mattfeltonma/azure-network-journey/README.md

 * When using Azure Firewall the traffic sent back on-premises will be SNATed to the Azure Firewall private IP address.
 * User-defined route for the default route must be maintained on spoke virtual network.

-### VWAN - Multiple Region VWAN Hubs With Multiple Branches Connected to Multiple Hubs For Redundancy and North and South 3rd party firewall
+### VWAN - Multiple Region VWAN Hubs With Multiple Branches Connected to Multiple Hubs For Redundancy and North and South Third Party Firewall

 ![visual](/images/VWAN-4BR-2R-NVA-NS.svg)